tshepang/blog/content/computing/me loving Auto Fill Mode (Emacs).rst

 :tags: untagged

-For the past 3 weeks, I have been learning Emacs, something I've been meaning to do for years now.
+For the past 2 weeks or so, I have been learning Emacs, something I've been meaning to do for years now.
 I decided to do it seriously (not skip a day, sometimes hours at a time), and am really liking it.
 It's a very well-designed application with a great amount of polish, far more than anything I've seen yet (I've used Vim, Geany, Scribes, and Eclipse).
 It also helps that the documentation is so `well-written`__.

 So far, my single most favorite feature is `Auto Fill Mode`__, which allows you to keep typing without caring about line breaks, for they